Skip to main content

 05.

-AI is Impacting Workforce Investment
+AI Is Impacting Workforce Investment

 While one in five financial decision makers (21%) said that their organization has experienced widening skills gaps since the start of the year, 25% of respondents said they have narrowed skills gaps within their organization using AI and other digital tools.